Zeigren/netbox_docker/README.md

 Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy.
 Containers are available from both Docker Hub and the GitHub Container Registry.

 There are examples for using either [Caddy](https://caddyserver.com/) or [NGINX](https://www.nginx.com/) as the web server and examples for using Caddy, NGINX, or [Traefik](https://traefik.io/traefik/) for HTTPS (the Traefik example also includes using it as a reverse proxy).
 The NGINX examples are in the nginx folder.

+The images that end in `-nextbox` have the [nextbox-ui-plugin](https://github.com/iDebugAll/nextbox-ui-plugin) installed.

 ## Recommendations